nicaless/nanowrimo_ga_project/README.md

-Without the data from the current contest, the most important features are Expected Daily Average and LifetimeWordCount, or a writer's average daily writing productivity and how much they've participated in the past.
+This time, the most important features are Expected Daily Average and LifetimeWordCount, or a writer's average daily writing productivity and how much they've participated in the past.

 ### Random Forests